Denver Water's Water Use

 - Denver Water serves about a quarter of the state's population but uses less than two percent of all water, treated and untreated, in Colorado.

-- The average person in Denver Water’s service area uses 82 gallons of water each day.
+- The average person in Denver Water’s service area uses about 85 gallons of water each day.

 Total retail treated water use by category:

 - 48 percent single-family homes